-This refreshing Lebanese Tabbouleh recipe prepared with fresh parsley, tomatoes, onions and dressed with lemon and olive oil is completely vegan and the perfect accompaniment for many main dishes.
+The best Lebanese Tabbouleh recipe prepared with fresh parsley, tomato, onion, bulgur and dressed with lemon and olive oil.
+A great vegan salad for every day.

 Who does not love Tabbouleh!
 This is the ultimate Lebanese pride dish and people have been making it for generations.

 Six fresh and simple ingredients make up this glamorous salad — fresh flat parsley the star of this dish, tomatoes, onions, fresh mint, and bulgur dressed with lemon and extra virgin olive oil which makes tabbouleh the perfect salad and center of every Lebanese spread.

 Some people like to have tabbouleh as a main dish because it is very fulfilling and packed with healthy nutrients, but mostly it is considered as a side dish or part of a mezze alongside hummus, baba ganoush and other Lebanese delicacies.

 We love Tabbouleh at home, and we often have it as a side dish with grilled chicken or meat.

 There are many versions of tabbouleh and people have become creative with this simple dish over the years.
 I like to keep it simple and stick to the original recipe.